 Preparing your dog for a baby

-Along with the anticipation of welcoming your baby into the world, you must also remember to start preparing your dog for the baby’s arrival.
-Fortunately, you have roughly nine months to fix any behavioural issues and establish ground rules.
+I know you’re super-excited to welcome your baby into the world, but if you have a dog already you need to prepare it for the baby’s arrival.
+Luckily you got about nine months to fix any behavioural issues and establish some ground rules.

 1. Establish your authority

-Before the baby arrives, I recommend consulting a professional dog trainer.
-Even if you consider your dog well-trained, the addition of a new member in your family will naturally alter your routines and dynamics.
+Before bub arrives, I recommend consulting a professional dog trainer.
+Even if you consider your dog well-trained, the new family addition will naturally alter your routines and dynamics.
 The most important thing is to establish your dominance.
 Dogs are pack animals and will naturally follow the alpha, so make sure you are fully prepared to take on the role as the “top dog.”
-This allows you to maintain authority and establish clear rules and boundaries.
+This way you maintain authority and clear rules and boundaries.

 2. Practice new routines

 Gradually introduce new routines to your dog.
 Since your focus will understandably shift to your baby, the sudden change of pace could make your dog restless or jealous.
-To prevent your dog from resenting your baby for taking away your attention, you can start modifying your dog’s routine before the baby’s arrival.
-You can also opt to hire a dog walker beforehand to familiarise your dog with the new person and manage his expectations.
+To prevent them resenting your baby for taking away your attention, start modifying their routine before the baby’s arrival.
+Another idea is to hire a dog walker beforehand to familiarise your dog with the new person.

 3. Make the nursery off limits

 To establish barriers, do not let your dog in the nursery without your permission.
-At the same time, you can teach him the “on your mat” or “go to bed” command which conditions him to leave the area when you say the words.
+Teach him the “on your mat” or “go to bed” command which conditions him to leave the area when you say the words.
 Basic commands like “sit” and “stay” are also helpful to keep your dog sitting and waiting patiently at the nursery doorway.

 4. Help your dog get used to your baby’s scent and belongings